 RESEARCH & EXPERTISE

-Nick is one of the most-cited philosophers in the world, and has been referred to as “the Swedish superbrain”.
+Nick Bostrom is one of the most-cited philosophers in the world and has been described as “the Swedish superbrain” for his exceptional intellect and cross-disciplinary contributions.

 2015 Foreign Policy's Global Thinkers